TungNguyen12/QR_Code_Generator_Backend/DOCUMENTATION.md

 New users need to register before using the application:

 1. Navigate to the registration page.
-This is typically accessed by clicking a "Register" link or button on the login page.
+This is accessed by clicking a "Register" link or button on the login page.
 2. Fill in the required fields:
     -   Username
     -   Email Address